SAWMILL EQUIPMENT

 Hardwood Kilns

 Our modern, advanced Wood-Mizer Kiln is made by Nyle and we have a second unit directly from Nyle.
-Each kiln can dry between 2,000 and 3,000 board feet.
+Each kiln can dry approximately 2,000 board feet.
 We split our original onsite kiln into two sections.
 One side dries 1″ hardwoods which takes approximately 2 weeks.
 The second side dries 2″ hardwoods which take approximately 4 weeks.
 We split into two sections as when we used to combine 1″ and 2″ the 1″ would dry first and we would remove.
 We could then not add more green 1″ lumber as the moisture would travel from the new greener lumber to the partially dried 2″ lumber.

 Softwood Kiln

 We share our softwood kiln with Doug Cleary at Clearydale Farms.
 We harness excess heat from the generators producing electricity from the gas of an anaerobic digestion system.
 This is an incredible green approach to kiln drying softwood lumber.
+This kiln can dry approximately 4,000 bf.

 Once the lumber is kiln dried, either from the hardwood or softwood kilns it is moved into our work shop to be dressed into lumber.